 EXPERIENCED SARASOTA TRUCK ACCIDENT LAWYERS

 Large trucks haul products from across the country and from the ports dotting the extensive coastline on such busy Florida highways as I-75, US-40 and I-95.
-Although a vital part of the state's economy, commercial vehicles can also create dangerous conditions for motorists.
-Truck accidents are rarely minor in Sarasota, Bradenton or across Southwestern Florida.
+Although a vital part of the state’s economy, commercial vehicles can also create dangerous conditions for motorists.
 Often, truck accident injuries have life-changing or even fatal consequences.

 Truck accidents can be especially difficult and confusing because drivers of cars, motorcycles and other small vehicles often can do nothing to prevent their accident.
 But while trucking companies know the risks their vehicles pose on Florida roads – and while truck drivers are well-aware of safety regulations governing the industry – you may find that both the driver involved in your accident or his or her trucking company ignored the law prior to your crash.

 Driving a tractor-trailer requires considerable skills and awareness.
 That’s why laws prohibit truckers from driving under the influence of drugs or alcohol, distracted or when too tired to operate a commercial vehicle.
 But just because it’s the law doesn’t mean truckers are willing to follow it.
 A driver may choose to take drugs to stay awake.
 He or she might knowingly break federal Hours of Service regulations that dictate how much time a trucker can spend on the road during the week.